Graduate Certificate in Surgical Sciences

 |Time to complete part-time||1 - 3 years||1 - 3 years||1-3 years||2 - 6 years|

 For information about the Master of Surgery (by research) see the Postgraduate Research section.

 Sydney Medical School is home to the largest academic surgical discipline in Australia.The surgery program has been developed and is taught by clinical academics who are highly regarded in their profession.
 There is a wide choice of surgical streams allowing you to follow your own interests

 Our courses seek to equip you with the skills that you will need to give your patients the best care available through best possible use of evidence and improved surgical skills.
 Our courses range from the Graduate Certificate in Surgical Sciences, which provides a pathway for students and graduates to move into a surgical specialty, all the way a Doctor of Clinical Surgery, which aims to produce surgical leaders with the skills and attitude to meet the challenges of modern specialty practice.

 In addition, our master programs allow for a range of different study options, with four specialty streams to select from: surgical anatomy, surgical sciences, surgical skills, or a surgical specialty/research stream.
-The research/specialty streams include two research dissertation units (each of 9 credit points) in a field of your choice.
+The research/specialty streams include one research dissertation comprising of two units (each of 9 credit points) in a field of your choice.
 Coursework is also available in the Breast Surgery option.

 Students enrol in one of the following streams: